 The ergosterol content in each seed sample was estimated quantitatively by spectrophotometric method following the procedure of Bankole et al. (2010).
-In brief, 20 g powder of each seed sample was mixed with 75 ml of methanolic KOH (133 g of KOH in 1000 ml of methanol) and 50 ml of ethanol, and refluxed for 30 min. at 80°C. The filtrate was collected, separated with 50 ml of hexane and 10 ml of water in a separating funnel, and collected the upper hexane layer.
+In brief, 20 g powder of each seed sample was mixed with 75 ml of methanolic KOH (133 g of KOH in 1000 ml of methanol) and 50 ml of ethanol, and refluxed for 30 min. at 80°C. The filtrate was collected, separated with 50 ml of hexane and 10 ml of Inhibitory a water in a separating funnel, and collected the upper growth of A.

+water in a separating funnel, and collected the upper hexane layer.
 The hexane fraction was subjected to ergosterol estimation using spectrophotometer at 230 and 300 nm.
 The amount of ergosterol was calculated using the following formula.